Quickstart: Create a virtual network using PowerShell

 From a command prompt on the myVm2 VM, enter

 C:\windows\system32>ping myVm1 Pinging myVm1.e5p2dibbrqtejhq04lqrusvd4g.bx.internal.cloudapp.net [10.0.0.4] with 32 bytes of data: Reply from 10.0.0.4: bytes=32 time=2ms TTL=128 Reply from 10.0.0.4: bytes=32 time<1ms TTL=128 Reply from 10.0.0.4: bytes=32 time<1ms TTL=128 Reply from 10.0.0.4: bytes=32 time<1ms TTL=128 Ping statistics for 10.0.0.4: Packets: Sent = 4, Received = 4, Lost = 0 (0% loss), Approximate round trip times in milli-seconds: Minimum = 0ms, Maximum = 2ms, Average = 0ms

 You receive replies from myVm1, because you allowed ICMP through the Windows firewall on the myVm1 VM in a previous step.

 Clean up resources

-When no longer needed, you can use Remove-AzureRmResourceGroup to remove the resource group and all of the resources it contains:
+When you're done with the virtual network and the VMs, use Remove-AzResourceGroup to remove the resource group and all the resources it has:

-In this article, you created a default virtual network and two VMs.
-You connected to one VM from the Internet and communicated privately between the VM and another VM.
-To learn more about virtual network settings, see Manage a virtual network.
+In this quickstart, you created a default virtual network and two VMs.
+You connected to one VM from the internet and communicated privately between the two VMs.
+Azure lets unrestricted private communication between VMs.
+By default, Azure only lets inbound remote desktop connections to Windows VMs from the internet.
+Advance to the next article to learn more about configuring different types of VM network communications: